mqzyiv/Py2Ino/README.md

 blink.py would use the bash command python3 mian.py blink.py
-add c as the third argument if you want to directly compile to an arduino
+add c as the third argument if you want to directly compile to an arduino I used ChatGPT to add line numbers for the ide.